SwiftWarsaw/SwiftWarsaw/speaker-guide.md

 Attendees violating these rules may be asked to leave.

-Thank you for helping make this a welcoming, friendly event for all.
+Thank you for helping make this a welcoming, friendly event for everyone.

 Event Format
 ------------

 At each event there are two or three main talks and an optional lightning talk session.
 Talks are held in Polish or English.

 ### Main Talks